 As seen in the examples, almost everything humans do leaves some waste.
 Therefore, municipal solid waste reflects the culture and consumption patterns of the people living in that area.
 You can learn a lot about a city by looking at the different municipal solid waste districts!
 However, if this large amount of garbage is not properly managed, its damage to the environment will be equally massive.

 Globally, waste governance is becoming formalized and regionalized.
 Waste tends to be managed officially at a municipal or regional scale.
 For example, the amount and types of municipal solid waste emerging in industrialized cities are different from those in other cities, so localization is essential.
 Hence, municipalities have to provide an effective and efficient municipal waste system.

-Furthermore, we can say that municipalities are generally responsible for waste management.
-They have to provide an effective and efficient system for the inhabitants.
 Though, they are often facing many problems beyond the ability of the municipal authority to handle the municipal solid waste.
-This is essentially due to financial resources, complexity, and lack of organization.
-But inefficient waste management causes modification of the ecosystems including water, air, and soil pollution.
-In this way, it represents a real threat to human health.
+These troubles are due to complexity, lack of financial resources, and lack of organization.
+But inefficient waste management causes modification of the ecosystems, including water, air, and soil pollution.
+In this way, improper municipal solid waste disposal and recycling pose a significant environmental threat.

-Recently about 2.01 billion tons of municipal solid waste is produced yearly worldwide.
-An estimated 50% of today’s waste is composted, recycled, and ends up in the overcapacity landfill.
-This leaves a remaining 50% of total waste generated worldwide which is not managed properly, and instead dumped in rivers, on land and seas, as well as openly burned.
+Half of the annual 2.01 billion tons of municipal solid waste is composted, recycled, and ends up in the overcapacity municipal solid waste landfill.
+Unfortunately, the remaining 50% of total waste generated worldwide is not appropriately managed.
+Instead, this municipal waste is dumped in rivers, on land, and seas, as well as openly burned.